amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 <h2><a id="running-plagiarism-defender">Plagiarism Defender on the Web!</a></h2>

-Things are looking good, let’s get our application running on Flask and EC2 instance.
+Things are looking good, lets get our application running on Flask and EC2 instance.